own3mall/win-acme-acme-dns-python/README.md

 ## Usage and Instructions

-1. Copy both the acme-dns-create.py and acme-dns-wacs-update.bat files to your desired directory (or even put it in the win-acme WACS directory)
+1. Copy both the acme-dns-create.py and acme-dns-wacs-update.bat files to your desired directory (or even copy them into the win-acme WACS directory)
 2. Update the variables in the acme-dns-create.py script with the values obtained from your register endpoint on the acme-dns server:

 ```